-What is Cost Estimate?
+What is the Cost Estimate?

-- The most important characteristic is the preparation of cost estimates.
-There are several ways by which cost estimates can be prepared.
+- There are several ways by which cost estimates can be prepared.
+The most important characteristic is the preparation of cost estimates.
 Companies often use models to precisely estimate the cost.

 - The budget for the overall project or operation is set.
 Since the scariest thing is the capital, acceptance of a project depends on the budget set for the project.